MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 ## $PSSessionConfigurationName

-Specifies the default session configuration that is used for **PSSessions** created in the current session.
+Specifies the default session configuration that's used to create new sessions in the current session.

 This preference variable is set on the local computer, but it specifies a session configuration that's located on the remote computer.